vele616/monorepo/packages/jobboard/website/content/jobs/head-of-data-engineering-hopin-ftTDq.md

 url: "https://boards.greenhouse.io/hopin/jobs/4359310003?t=02952e2a3us"
 applyUrl: "https://boards.greenhouse.io/hopin/jobs/4359310003?t=02952e2a3us#app"
 timestamp: 1614729600000
-hashtags: "#management,#python,#office"
+hashtags: "#management,#python,#snowflake,#office"
 jobType: "software"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "Hopin is searching for a head of data engineering that has 8 years experience in software development, with at least 3 of them managing a data engineering team."
+summary: "Hopin is searching for a Head of Data Engineering that has 8 years experience in software development, with at least 3 of them managing a data engineering team."
 summaryBackup: "Hopin is looking for a head of data engineering that has experience in: #management, #python, #office."
-featured: 20
+featured: 8
 ---

 ## At Hopin, we’re reimagining virtual events.